iOffice/angular-es6/README.md

 then only the `postLink` method will be called.
 These two methods should be one and the same so only declare one.

-### IE WARNING
+### IE & Babel WARNING

-When using inheritance we need the following polyfill in IE:
+When using inheritance using babel we need the following polyfill in IE:

 ```javascript
 const key = 'setPrototypeOf';